open-socialism/open-socialism-site/introduction.md

 ## The Tribal Model

-Humans (or Homo Sapiens) evolved to operate in small nomadic tribes.
+Humans (or Homo sapiens) evolved to operate in small nomadic tribes.
 We have been using this model since we [evolved around 315,000 years ago](https://en.wikipedia.org/wiki/Homo_sapiens){:target="_blank"}.
 It can be considered as humans *natural system*.

 Let's look at some of the attributes of tribes.